grelleum/SteelConnection/README.md

 Enter password:
 >>>
 ```
+Three connection attempts are made by default and can be configured with the `connections_attempts=N` parameter, where N is replaced with an interger.

 ##### Using a .netrc file (Optional):
 A .netrc file can be used to store credentials on Mac, Unix, and Linux machines.
 This file would be stored in the root of your home directory.
 When using a .netrc file, steelconnection will never have your password, rather the underlying requests library will be responsible for accessing the .netrc file.
 Use the commands below to setup a .netrc file, replacing REALM, USERNAME, and PASSWORD with your actual values.